EmmaGiussani/EmmaGiussani/README.md

 <p align="center">
         <samp>「 Hi, I'm a passionate Physics Student who love coding and tech, always learning and creating.
-Join me on a journey where scripts and more come to life!. 」
+Join me on a journey where scripts and more come to life! 」
         </samp>
 </p>